Safeguard Your Installation

 Require Two-factor Authentication

 YouTrack supports two-factor authentication (2FA).
 Many of the third-party authentication modules that are supported in YouTrack also support 2FA.
-Some even let you require the use of 2FA by every member of your organization.
+YouTrack lets you require 2FA for every member of your organization.
 Users can choose to protect their accounts with app-based or token-based 2FA.

-With 2FA, users must use a secondary device to generate an authentication code, which they must then enter when they log in with their password.
+With app-based 2FA, users must use an external app to generate an authentication code, which they must then enter when they log in with their password.
 This adds an extra layer of security.
-Even if a password is compromised, the malicious user cannot access the application without the authentication code from the secondary device.
+Even if a password is compromised, the malicious user cannot access the application without the authentication code from the external app.

 Enforce a Password Policy